HusseinLakkis01/scCoAnnotate/README.md

 # Summary

 scRNA seq based Prediction of cell-types using a fast and efficient pipeline to increase automation and reduce the need to run several scripts and experiments.
 The pipeline allows the user to select what single-cell projection tools they want to run on a selected reference to annotate a list of query datasets.
+It then outputs a consensus of the predictions across tools selected.

 The pipeline also features parallelization options to exploit the computational resources available.